 Register online during open registration periods.
+(Typically September & January.)

 What are they?

 Chalice Communities are UUCF's Small Group Ministry.
 The name alludes to the flaming chalice, the symbol of Unitarian Universalism.
-Chalice Communities are normally eight to twelve members and friends of the congregation.
+Chalice Communities are normally 8 to 12 members and friends of the congregation.
 Each group meets regularly (usually twice a month) to share experiences, interests, and ideas, and to explore spiritual themes through guided discussion.
 Topics for discussion are selected by the group and groups are led by one or two facilitators.
 Though these groups provide fellowship and support; they are not intended to be therapy.

 Who runs the program?